 Left of the Dial reminds readers that before Green Day or Rancid, we had Fugazi, MDC, and DOA.
 The difficulty with this small-scale rebellion endures: how to sustain an audience and make a living from marginal music and radical stances.
 Many burn out or give in.
 The little labels themselves encounter difficulties, competing against the majors.
 Lisa Fancher, founder of Frontier Records who signed many early Southern California bands mentioned here, argues for her side in this complicated situation.
 Ensminger then appends three “notable persons” to give their testimony.
 Managers, rights, and royalties, as with any popular music study, play their part in who endures and who succumbs.

 There lurk a few slips in transcription (John “Vox” rather than Foxx from Ultravox; “Beechwood” rather than Beachwood for the Hollywood avenue; “Red Cross” or “Kross” for the band who had to respell as “Redd Kross”).
 Nearly all chapters were previously published; beyond their original readership in fanzines and on Ensminger’s eponymous LotD magazine, some entries needed editorial clarification of band members or fellow musicians casually mentioned only by first or last name by those interviewed.

 Minor faults aside, this compendium provides a fitting tribute to punk’s intellectual and political energy, harnessed to a friendlier, if assaultive, approach that invites in all to play and listen.
 Better yet, it encourages audiences to become activists, to participate for principled change.

 It boils down to protest.
 Thomas Barnett (Strike Anywhere) nods to the Wobblies and Leadbelly.
-He cites a Flipside fanzine interviewee himself, continuing the chain of credit lengthened in this collection of voices from those who those stand over but not apart from the crowd.
-"Punk rock is just urban folk music."
+He cites a Flipside fanzine interviewee himself, continuing the chain of credit lengthened in this collection of voices from those who stand over, but not apart, from the crowd.
+“Punk rock is just urban folk music.”